-The Keys to Effective Video Marketing for Activity Providers
+The Keys to Effective Video Marketing for Tours and Activities

-Content is still king.
-So, although it takes a little more time to see results, content marketing remains the most effective marketing tool offering the greatest ROI.
+Although it takes a little more time to see results, content marketing remains one of the most effective marketing tools for tours and activities.
 Just like a snowball rolling down a mountainside, content marketing just gets bigger and gains more momentum the further it goes.
-And one of the most effective content marketing strategies now is video marketing, especially for activity providers.
+And one of the most effective content marketing strategies now is video marketing.

 The demand for videos is growing daily.
 In fact, 53% of people want more video content from marketers, and over half (51.9%) of marketing professionals across the globe say video is the content with the best ROI.
 Video works so well that adding one to a landing page can increase conversions by 80%.
 In addition, your chances of showing up first in Google rankings are 53 times greater if you have embedded videos on a site page.
 After all, Google now owns YouTube, and thus the ranking impact of video has significantly increased.
 Predictions from experts show that by 2020, 80% “of all Internet traffic will be driven by video.

 In short, video marketing works – but there are some key elements we have to talk about.
 It is worth it!